rehive/docs/source/includes/_administration.md

 }
 ```

-This endpoint can be used to delete custom currencies that was created.
+This endpoint can be used to delete custom currencies.

 #### Endpoint